10th NASS: Adamu working against NWC's zoning formula, says APC V'Chair

 “Instead of working for the success of the decision of the NWC through activating meetings of higher organs of the party to confer more legitimacy to the decision of the NWC, he seems to be more interested in ensuring that the 2015 model of rebellious leadership emerge in the 10th National Assembly”, he stated.

-He said to have a progressive party requires dynamism, action and improvement both in the management of the APC and governments it produced.
+He said to have a progressive party requires dynamism, action and improvement both in the management of the party and the governments it produced.

-Lukman added that the first test of Tinubu’s emergence as the leader of the APC and as President of the Federal Republic is whether he will allow leading conservatives to continue to block structures of the party from operating as provided in the APC constitution.

-He said it is already a tragedy that two undeniably hardcore conservatives will be given the task of leading the APC as National Chairman and National Secretary.

 ‘Why we almost lost 2023 polls’